sijieaaa/OpenCodeRunner/README.md

 ## Usage
 #### 1. (Optional) Start OpenCodeRunner Service
 You can use `firejail` `uvicorn` to start the OpenCodeRunner service for remotely code execution.
-You can configure API key settings in [.env](.env) for both client and server.
+You can configure API key settings in [.env](.env) for both client and server sides.
 ```bash
 # Under the repo's root `OpenCodeRunner/` directory
 firejail && uvicorn opencoderunner.server:app --host 0.0.0.0 --port 8000 --reload